lwiest/SolvingTantrix/README.md

 ## Build Instructions

 Build the program with the Eclipse IDE by using the provided Eclipse project files.
 I used Eclipse 2019-12 (4.10.0) running Java 1.8, but older versions might do as well.
-After running the program, find the image files of each solution in the `solutions` subfolder of the project.
+After running the program, find the image files of each solution in the `solutions` subfolder of this GitHub repository.

 Source of Tantrix tile images: [Wikipedia Tantrix](https://en.wikipedia.org/wiki/Tantrix "Wikipedia Tantrix") with own modifications